GehadGad/TidyVerse-Assignment/README.md

 * Usage:

-The summarize function reduces a data frame to a summary of just one vector or value.
+The summarise or summarize function reduces a data frame to a summary of just one vector or value.
 Usualy, summarise is used with group_by funtion.

-Tibble or tbl_df is an alias for as_data_frame.
+Tibbles or tbl_df is an alias for as_data_frame but it make things easier in R. Tibbles don’t change variable names or types and have a unique print() method which makes them easier to use with large datasets containing complex objects.

 * Demo: